sharkdp/great-puzzles/rational-pirates/puzzle.md

 [![Source](https://img.shields.io/badge/Source-%E2%9C%93-green.svg)](https://en.wikibooks.org/wiki/Puzzles/Logic_puzzles/Gold_Coins)
 ![Difficulty](https://img.shields.io/badge/Difficulty-hard-red.svg)

-Five pirates of different ages find a treasure of 100 gold coins.
+Four pirates of different ages find a treasure of 100 gold coins.
 On their ship, they decide to split the coins using this scheme: the oldest pirate alive will propose how the coins will be distributed among the pirates, and all pirates remaining (including the one which made the proposition) will vote for